DataStax-Examples/langflow-demo-prod/README.md

 [![Deploy to Render](https://render.com/images/deploy-to-render-button.svg)](https://render.com/deploy?repo=https%3A%2F%2Fgithub.com%2FDataStax-Examples%2Flangflow-demo-prod%2Ftree%2Fmain)

+Note you'll need to use the Standard plan, as 512 MB of memory is insufficient for Langflow.
 You can find more extensive options and information about configuring the blueprint for things like scaling in the [Render documentation](https://docs.render.com/blueprint-spec).

 ## Kubernetes (with Helm)